Co-Founder and Creator

 Peter Shapiro is an independent music and film entrepreneur.
 He has founded or reinvigorated major venues like Wetlands, The Slipper Room, Brooklyn Bowl, and The Capitol Theater.
 He is also the publisher of Relix magazine.
 Shapiro has produced many ground-breaking projects, including the IMAX concert films U23D and All Access; the annual Jammys awards show; the Green Apple Festival; the Great GoogaMooga, and Central Park Jazz & Colors Festival.
 He is a member of the Arts Committee of the City Parks Foundation’s Board of Directors, is a co-founder of the environmental consulting firm, GreenOrder, and is a board member of Headcount, Central Park SummerStage, The Rock and Roll Hall Of Fame and New York Public Radio.

-Josh Sirefman is currently the President of Sirefman Ventures, and is leading the development of the Cornell Technion Campus on Roosevelt Island.
+Josh Sirefman Josh Sirefman is Chief Development Officer for Sidewalk Labs, and has spent his career at the forefront of the planning, negotiation and implementation of complex growth and development strategies across the public and private sectors.
+As founder and President of Sirefman Ventures, he led transformative development projects for a range of corporate, nonprofit and government entities.
 Sirefman was previously Senior Vice President for US Properties at Brookfield Properties.
 He is the former President of New York City’s Economic Development Corporation, and previously served as the Chief of Staff to the Deputy Mayor for Economic Development, as well as serving as Director of the Mayor’s Office of Economic Development and Rebuilding.
+He currently serves on the boards of the Fist and Heel Dance Company, New York Restoration Project, and Spaceworks.
 He holds a BA from Wesleyan and Masters in Urban Planning from the University of Michigan.

 Marquise Stillwell is a partner at social impact investment and design consultancy Openbox.
 As an entrepreneur, Stillwell started Concept Management Group, a design shop that managed and invested in innovative projects, and Blue Macaroni ventures, which focused primarily on real estate development.
 Corporate experience includes BMW North America, Wells Fargo, Fiserv, and Qwest.
 He also serves on the board of the Andrew Goodman Foundation.
 Stillwell holds an MA in Economics from the University of Denver, an MBA from Grand Canyon University and a BA from The Ohio State University.